-“Order” means CyberArk’s quote accepted by Customer via Customer’s purchase order or other ordering document submitted to CyberArk (directly or indirectly through a Channel Partner) to order CyberArk’s SaaS Products, which references the SaaS Products, pricing, payment terms, quantities and other applicable terms set forth in an applicable CyberArk quote or ordering document.
+“Order” means CyberArk’s quote accepted by Customer via Customer’s purchase order or other ordering document submitted to CyberArk (directly or indirectly through a Channel Partner) to order CyberArk’s SaaS Products, which references the SaaS Products, pricing, payment terms, quantities, expiration date and other applicable terms set forth in an applicable CyberArk quote or ordering document.

 “OSS Licenses” means the respective open source licenses that the Third-Party Materials are subject to.

 “Prohibited Persons” means anyone on the U.S. Commerce Department’s Denied Persons, Entity, or Unverified Lists or the U.S. Treasury Department’s list of Specially Designated Nationals and Consolidated Sanctions list.